jeckman/replace-utm/README.md

-##Fuck UTM
+##Replace UTM
-A chrome extension that automatically replaces UTM campaign parameters with "YO+MAMA".
-View more information and download [here](http://smithamilli.com/fuck-utm/).
+A chrome extension that automatically replaces UTM campaign parameters with "The Dark Funnel".
+Based on an existing extension by Sitha Milli (https://smithamilli.com/fuck-utm/).

+All I did was change what gets replaced - a constant defined in the javascript - and then install it locally

 ##Caveats
 - The extension checks the "href" attribute of all <a> tags, so it won't work if a url in a link is shortened.